ibrahim-bayer/strapi-http-toolkit/README.md

 - Simplified HTTP operations with proper error handling
 - Generic servicing object will reduce code complexity and boiler plate code size.

+## Resulting

+Much less complex code, classes to create update fetch data, reducing development time, reducing compatibility issues in time as your product evolves and there are discrepancy between BE and FE or mobile application.

 ## Installation

 ```bash